East Wenatchee, Washington: Education

+East Wenatchee was home to the only public school in Washington named after Confederate general Robert E. Lee.
+It was constructed in 1955 and the school district rejected a name change in 2015 and again in August 2017.
+The school district voted to change the name from Robert E. Lee Elementary School to Lee Elementary School in 2018.

 Transportation

 Bus

 Link Transit provides public transportation throughout the Wenatchee valley including routes that connect the cities of Wenatchee and East Wenatchee with Leavenworth, Chelan, and Waterville.

 Air

 The city is served by Pangborn Memorial Airport with daily flights to Seattle–Tacoma International Airport provided by Alaska Airlines.

 Roads and highways

 East Wenatchee is serviced by State Route 28, State Route 285, U.S. Route 97, and U.S. Route 2.